norahmaryam/norahmaryam.github.io/content/posts/papermod/slow-is-smooth-part-2/index.md

 ---
 title: "Slow is smooth, and smooth is fast - part 2"
-summary: How a software delivery team used a data-driven approach to remove friction and deliver faster
+summary: Part 2 of how a software delivery team used a data-driven approach to remove friction and deliver faster.
+It details on the technical, organizational and process improvements made to resolve the issues
 date: 2024-01-01
 series: ["PaperMod"]
 weight: 2